satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 	\text{ReLU}(z) = f(z) = \max(0,z)
 	```

 	The ReLU function stands for Rectified Linear Unit.
-This activation function is used as ReLu is less computationally expensive than Tanh and Sigmoid because it involves simpler mathematical operations.
+This activation function is used as ReLu is less computationally expensive than Tanh and Sigmoid because it involves simpler mathematical operations. ==IMPORTANT NOTE: ReLU avoids and rectifies the vanishing gradient problem==

 <p align="center">
   <img src="https://studymachinelearning.com/wp-content/uploads/2019/10/relu.png" />